skilld-labs/kaizer/scripts/theme-generator/README.md

 1. SVG sprite is cached by browser once user visited any page
 2. Possibility to customize colors for single color icons based on design system palette
-3. Technology suppoer by all major browsers
+3. Technology supported by all major browsers
 4. No blinking effects on hover of icon which happens to iconic CSS background images for example
 5. Weight of SVG sprite is tiny if to compare with CSS background images, or iconic fonts technologies
 6. No shred of quality degradation on resize, but also better anti aliasing than iconic fonts for example